With its origins and homeland being Hungary, this particular breed of dog is not that well known outside of the country.

 There is also a difference depending on your location.

-Clearly, if you were in Hungary, then the price would be substantially lower than it is in the United States or the UK since supply and demand is different.
+If you were in Hungary, then the price would be substantially lower than it is in the United States or the UK since supply and demand is different.

 That being said, the average price that you should be looking to pay is going to be under $1000 in the US and also around £600 to £800 in the UK.